nicobistolfi/go-rest-api/README.md

    ```
    5.1 _If you want to use other providers, you can do so by setting the `TOKEN_URL` environment variable to the provider's API URL and change `token.go` file to use the correct provider._

-6. Use the provided Makefile commands for common tasks:
+6. Use the provided Taskfile commands for common tasks:
-   - `make build`: Build the application
+   - `task build`: Build the application
-   - `make test`: Run all tests
+   - `task test`: Run all tests
-   - `make run`: Run the application locally
+   - `task run`: Run the application locally

 ## Documentation